shawsuraj203/smart_home/ReadMe.md

 ```

 #### `main()`
-Initializes the system, starts data collection and web posting threads, and manages their lifecycle.
+Initializes the logger, system, starts data collection and web posting threads, and manages their lifecycle.

 ##### Example Usage:
 ```python
 if __name__ == "__main__":
     main()
 ```

 ![](./out/design/sequence/sequence.png)

 ---

 ## Notes

-- The system assumes a constant voltage of 230V for power calculations for indian households.
+- The system assumes a constant voltage of 230V for power calculations for Indian households.
 - Update the `URL` in `sen_web.py` to match the actual server endpoint.

 ---